geoscience-community-codes/spatial_density/README.md

 install.packages() has a graphical interface and requires that you select a download site.
 Then select to install the 'ks' package.
 It will be downloaded, compiled (gcc needs to be installed), and installed.
 The 'ks' package also has some dependencies: R version (≥ 1.4.0), KernSmooth (≥ 2.22), misc3d (≥ 0.4-0), mvtnorm (≥ 1.0-0), rgl (≥ 0.66).
 This are downloaded, compiled and installed automatically.

-Additional linux dependencies are required for this R-installation and may need to be additionlly installed, depending on your linux distribution.
+Additional packages may be required for the R-installation depending on your linux distribution.
 Please watch the commandline output for clues and install as necessary.
 I have installed these packages to get the 'rgl' package to compile: libpng16-16/-devel libpng12-0 libpng16-compat-devel